dev-rke/teams-phone-fix/README.md

 To store data, the storage permission is required.
 This feature will only store data when user has changed the user agent.

+After installation the browser tab containing https://teams.microsoft.com must be reloaded to work properly.
+To automate this, the extension requires permission to access tabs.

 There will be some download statistics of this application collected by Mozilla via https://addons.mozilla.org/.

 The source code can be found at [github](https://github.com/dev-rke/teams-phone-fix).